jayathriPrasha/driver_need_data_enter_app/README.md

 # driver_need_data_enter_app
-This mobile app develop from flutter using dart language.
-This app keep data from diver trip details day by day and show thee history and total hours of work and total kilometers run
+Dart was used to develop this mobile application from Flutter.
+This app records daily trip data and displays the history, total work hours, and total distance travelled.